datagovuk/guidance/organogram-data.md

 * Copy the entire "reference" sheets across: "(reference) units", "(reference) generic-job-titles", "(reference) junior-grades".
 If you don't then you'll find the other sheets won't validate.

   In each sheet, press Ctrl-A (Windows) or &#8984;-A (Mac) to select all the cells and then from the Edit menu select 'Copy'.
-Open the new orgranogram template file, go to the sheet of the same name and from the Edit menu select 'Paste.
+Open the new orgranogram template file, go to the sheet of the same name and from the Edit menu select 'Paste'.

 * You don't need to copy the "working" sheets if you don't want to - the system doesn't need them.